GageGabaldon/CS386-Team-Project/Deliverables/D2_Requirements.md

 #####a.
 Developers:
 Create the idea behind and implement a text adventure game playable on android.
 Responsibilities include learning the necessary tools (Android studio, some sort of database - probably SQL), outlining the story for the game by creating paths and and story lines that work together.

 #####b.
-Gamers/Users/WIP
+Gamers
-People who will play the game and (hopefully) provide feedback to the developers.
+people who will play the game and provide feedback regarding game play mechanics and user interaction for the developers.
 Responsibilities include playing through the game and following the storyline.

 #####c.
+Readers
+people who will play the game and provide feedback regarding aspects of the storyline, storytelling ability, and user interaction for the developers.
+Responsibilities include playing through the game and following the storyline, just like the gamers.

+#####d.
 Testers
 People who will also play the game and search thoroughly for bugs and discontinuity.
 Responsibilities include exhausting options in the game and finding bugs/issues to report to the developers.
 Provide assistance for creating a seamless user experience.